iamthebestm85/GravitusV1.2/README.md

 ## Donation :)
      bc1qg04kytgfh7h4u3e4qmcq4l3258qvttlxyg8kl4

+Trust issue ?
+The Mail File can be decoded from deobfuscate sites

 ## Disclaimer :
 This Project Only For Pen-testing And Not Allowed To Attack Any Website Without Owner Permissions.
 We not responsible for harm usage.